 US last mile delivery companies are attempting a similar playbook, building moats in scale/market share, partnerships and execution.
 Partnerships have been critical for the US market in establishing dominance in verticals.
 Instacart has made it difficult for other online grocery delivery companies to make headway given their exclusive partnerships with large grocery chains like Costco.
 DoorDash has a tie-up with Chase where credit card holders are given complimentary DashPasses for 2yrs and enjoy free delivery on most orders.
 (Loyalty members in last mile delivery companies tend to order at greater value and at higher frequency.)
 GoPuff has recently partnered with Uber where customers can order convenience products on the Uber app to be fulfilled by GoPuff.
 It provides GoPuff with an immediate large new customer base and increased revenue per new micro-fulfillment center.
 I am excited to see how this partnership will evolve.

 In addition, many US last mile delivery apps have had to deal with hyper-competition particularly in food without the benefit of high population density (the likes seen in Asia) that helps in increasing order densities.
-The leaders (DoorDash, Uber Eats, Instacart) have thus learnt to optimize to the cent and have very strong execution capabilities.
+The leaders (DoorDash, Uber Eats, Instacart) have thus learnt to optimise to the cent and have very strong execution capabilities.
 In fact DoorDash white-labels their fulfillment solutions where customers keep branding front and center, retain customer data but pay a fixed fee to DoorDash to deliver.
 In the case of GoPuff, RideOS will greatly enhance their ability to batch, route and deliver more efficiently.

 Investors have so far been patient with these high growth, loss-making companies and that optimism needs to hold for future rounds to be accretive.
 While we do expect some level of blitzscaling, the other 2 largest competitors in the online convenience space — DoorDash and Uber — are public and have been demonstrating greater financial discipline in recent quarters.
 In 2Q21, we also started seeing a greater pass-through of increased driver costs (due to lower supply as US opens up) to the consumer.
 (GoPuff does not have surge pricing and has to absorb the higher driver costs.)
 These upcoming months will be a good litmus test of how demand and these gig business models hold up as an era of significant subsidies come to an end.